Tuning Synaptic Connections instead of Weights by Genetic Algorithm in Spiking Policy Network: Acknowledgments

-\Acknowledgements{This work was funded by the Strategic Priority Research Program of the Chinese Academy of Sciences (XDA27010404, XDB32070100), the Shanghai Municipal Science and Technology Major Project (2021SHZDZX), and the Youth Innovation Promotion Association CAS.}
+This work was supported by the Beijing Nova Program (Grant No. 20230484369), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDA27010404), the Shanghai Municipal Science and Technology Major Project (Grant No. 2021SHZDZX), and the Youth Innovation Promotion Association of the Chinese Academy of Sciences.

-\begin{appendix}
+\section{Appendix}

-\section{The Hyper-parameter Configurations and Optimization Process of PPO}
+\subsection{The Hyper-parameter Configurations and Optimization Process of PPO}

 For each MuJoCo continuous control task, we ran $1e3$ iterations, $1e3$ steps per iteration, and a total of $1e6$ steps of environment interaction.
 The deep policy network was trained in $25$ epochs per iteration with a mini-batch size of $100$, using Adam optimizer with a learning rate of $1e\textnormal{-}5$.
 The training configurations of the deep value network were the same as the deep policy network, but the learning rate was $1e\textnormal{-}4$.
 The discount factor $\gamma$ for reward was $0.99$, and the discount factor $\lambda$ used in generalized advantage estimation was $0.95$.
 The clip ratio $\epsilon_{\text{clip}}$ for PPO was $0.2$.
 We presented the optimization process of PPO in Algorithm~\ref{alg:ppo}.